mzucker/mzucker.github.io/_posts/2016-09-20-noteshrink.md

 ![input/output comparison](/images/noteshrink/notesA1_comparison.png){: .center-image }

-*Left:* original scan @ 300 DPI, 7.2MB PNG / 790KB JPG. *Right:*
+*Left:* input scan @ 300 DPI, 7.2MB PNG / 790KB JPG. *Right:*
-output @ same resolution, 121KB PNG.
+output @ same resolution, 121KB PNG.[^1]

+[^1]: Handwritten note samples are presented with the generous permission of my students Ursula Monaghan and John Larkin.

 *Disclaimer:* the process described here is more or less what the [Office Lens] app does already, and there's probably any number of